 One of the common treatments for musculoskeletal pain is a prescription opioid; however, opioid use has become an epidemic in the United States.
 Between 1999 and 2018, the CDC reported close to 450,000 deaths connected to opioid overdoses.
 While prescriptions written for opioids have dropped in the last few years, there’s still a prevailing issue with addiction and overuse.

-To help combat the epidemic and further reduce opioid prescriptions, the American College of Physicians (ACP) and the American Academy of Family Physicians (AAFP) together released new guidelines to address pain management.
+To help combat the epidemic and further reduce opioid prescriptions, the American College of Physicians (ACP) and the American Academy of Family Physicians (AAFP) released new guidelines to address musculoskeletal pain management.

 The Relationship Between Prescription Painkillers and the Opioid Epidemic

 Prescription opioid pain medications have been one of the first methods of treating various types of pain for many years.
 They have also been a significant contributor to opioid drug overdose deaths since 1999.
 While the problem worsened from heroin and other opioids made in labs, such as fentanyl, the National Health Institute on Drug Abuse notes that prescription opioid use contributed to opioid-related deaths.

 Prescription opioids come with the potential for misuse and abuse, and some people move from misusing or abusing prescription opioids to using heroin or fentanyl.
 Reducing the number of prescriptions for opioids is a critical approach to solving the opioid epidemic.

 The ACP and AAFP guidelines state that about 20% of outpatient visits for pain resulted in an opioid prescription.
 They also noted that opioids are commonly used as prescriptions for acute musculoskeletal injuries, a broad term for injuries to bones, soft tissues, tendons, blood vessels, and nerves.
 They also found that, in 2015, two million people had an opioid use disorder related to prescription opioids.